SHaRe-RL: Structured, Interactive Reinforcement Learning for Contact-Rich Industrial Assembly Tasks: Connector Assembly Task

-where $I_t \in \mathbb{R}^{128\times128\times3}$ is the wrist-mounted RGB image, $\mathbf{x}_{t-1:t} \in \mathbb{R}^{2\times9}$ are stacked end-effector poses and velocities, and $\mathbf{F}_{t-1:t} \in \mathbb{R}^{2\times6}$ are stacked wrenches.
+where $I_t \in \mathbb{R}^{128\times128\times3}$ is the wrist-mounted RGB image, $\mathbf{x}_{t-1:t} \in \mathbb{R}^{2\times12}$ are stacked end-effector poses and velocities, and $\mathbf{F}_{t-1:t} \in \mathbb{R}^{2\times6}$ are stacked wrenches.
 Frame stacking compensates for partial observability and non-Markovian effects introduced by the compliant controller.
+To prevent overfitting to a fixed geometry, absolute positions along learned axes are excluded from the state input.
 Images are cropped and downsampled to a local view, augmented with random shifts, and encoded with a frozen, pretrained ResNet10~\cite{Hansen.Wang2021,He.etal2015}.
-The resulting embeddings are concatenated with proprioceptive and wrench features before being processed by policy and critic networks.
-Both policy and critic are implemented as two-layer multilayer perceptrons (MLPs) with 256 hidden units per layer and SiLU activations~\cite{Elfwing.etal2017}.
+The resulting embeddings are concatenated with proprioceptive and wrench features before being processed by the policy and critic networks.
+Both networks are implemented as two-layer multilayer perceptrons (MLPs) with 256 hidden units per layer and SiLU activations~\cite{Elfwing.etal2017}.
 The policy outputs the parameters of a diagonal Gaussian, which is squashed with \texttt{tanh} to enforce action limits, following the standard practice from Soft Actor-Critic~\cite{Haarnoja.etal2018}.
+Unless stated otherwise, all methods in Table~\ref{tab:main} receive the observation $\mathbf{o}_t$ and use the same network architecture, preprocessing, and augmentation pipeline.

+\textbf{Action Space:} The action space depends heavily on the structural priors provided to the agent.
+For our structured variants, the MDP is defined solely over the insertion primitive.
+Consequently, the action space is restricted to Cartesian velocity setpoints for the $x$-, $y$-, and $c$-axes.
+In contrast, the unstructured baselines must solve the insertion end-to-end without task-level priors, requiring them to act in the full six-DoF Cartesian space.

-Compared to prior work, we expose an additional rotational degree of freedom around the connector’s $c$-axis and increase initial pose uncertainty.
-At every episode start, the approach pose is perturbed by Gaussian noise in translation ($\sigma_{x,y}=5$\,mm) and orientation ($\sigma_{c}=10^\circ$).
+\textbf{Reset:} All methods share the same scripted reset mechanism and episode horizon.
+Compared to prior work~\cite{Braun.Wrede2023}, we expose an additional rotational degree of freedom around the connector’s $c$-axis and increase initial pose uncertainty.
+At every episode start, Gaussian noise is applied independently to each axis: ($\sigma_{x,y}=5$\,mm) in translation and ($\sigma=10^\circ$) in each rotation axis.
 To simulate systematic calibration errors, the initial distribution is offset by 2\,cm along the x-axis.
 As a result, the policy must traverse a longer distance before fine alignment, increasing the maximum episode length from 3\,s to 9\,s (90 steps).
-The action space consists of Cartesian velocity setpoints for the x-, y-, and $c$-axes.
-To prevent overfitting to fixed geometry, absolute positions along learned axes are excluded from the state input.

-The reward function is either dense, based on vertical distance to the target, or a sparse binary classifier trained from demonstrations:
+\textbf{Reward Function:} Finally, the learning objective is defined by either a dense shaping reward based on vertical distance to the target, or a sparse binary success classifier trained offline: